www.SUNBEAMsidevalve.com

 Models 1 and 2, 1923-30

-The overhead valve machines and an odd prototype overhead cam model called the 'crocodile'
+The over-head valve (OHV) machines and an odd prototype over-head camshaft (OHC) model called the 'crocodile'

 The web site currently focuses on Sunbeam's side-valve machines, details of the OHV machines will be added at some future date ...